WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      - cause constant trouble and distress to. 造成持续的麻烦和困扰。

   3. phrase: fall prey to - be hunted and killed by (an animal). 被（动物）猎杀。

+- prime

+  1. adjective: of first importance; main.

+     _"her prime concern is the well-being of the patient"_

+  2. adjective: of the best possible quality; excellent.

+     _"prime cuts of meat"_

+  3. adjective(MATHEMATICS): (of a number) evenly divisible only by itself and one (e.g., 2, 3, 5, 7, 11).

+  4. noun: a state or time of greatest strength, vigor, or success in a person's life.

+     _"you're in the prime of life"_

+  5. noun(CHRISTIAN CHURCH): a service forming part of the Divine Office, traditionally said (or chanted) at the first hour of the day (i.e., 6 a.m.), but now little used.

+  6. noun: a prime number.

+  7. noun(PRINTING): a symbol (ʹ) written after a letter or symbol as a distinguishing mark or after a figure as a symbol for minutes or feet.

+  8. noun(FENCING): the first of eight standard parrying positions.

+  9. noun: short for prime rate.

+  10. phrase: in one's prime - in the best, most successful, most productive stage.

+      _"She was in the prime of her working life when she retired, but she continued as a consultant."_

+  11. verb: make (something) ready for use or action.

+      - prepare (a firearm or explosive device) for firing or detonation.

+        _"he grabbed a gun from a nearby wall and primed it"_

+      - cover (a surface) with a preparatory coat of paint in order to prevent the absorption of subsequent layers of paint.

+        _"prime the new timber before painting the sill"_

+      - pour or spray liquid into (a pump) before starting in order to seal the moving parts and facilitate its operation.

+        _"ensure a sufficient head of water is available to prime the pump"_

+      - inject extra fuel into (the cylinder or carburetor of an internal combustion engine) in order to facilitate starting.

+      - (of a steam engine or its boiler) mix water with the steam being passed into the cylinder.

+      - (BIOCHEMISTRY) serve as a starting material for (a polymerization process).

+        _"the oligonucleotide might prime DNA polymerase activity at multiple sites"_

+  12. verb: prepare (someone) for a situation or task, typically by supplying them with relevant information.

+      _"the sentries had been primed to admit him without challenge"_

+  13. phrase: prime the pump — stimulate or support the growth or success of something by supplying it with money.

+      _"capital from overseas that helps prime the US economic pump"_

 - primacy